AaltoSciComp/scicomp-docs/aalto/cslinux.rst

 Ubuntu packages
 ~~~~~~~~~~~~~~~

-If you are the primary user, you should have sudo rights.
+If you are the primary user, you have sudo rights.
 You can then use ``apt`` to install packages.

 The module system
 ~~~~~~~~~~~~~~~~~